Amund-Fremming/tero-server/Tasklist.md

 # Tasklist

+## Messy
+- quiz models, many impl methods (consider using a service)

 ## Thoughts

 - Cleanup ids: - some are uuid some are i32, and fix indexes to these if they are uuid